gabriel-grinspan/pyink/README.md

-*Pyink*, pronounced pī-ˈiŋk, is a Python formatter, forked from *[Black](https://github.com/psf/black)* with a few different formatting behaviors.
+*Verde*, pronounced pī-ˈiŋk, is a Python formatter, forked from *[Black](https://github.com/psf/black)* with a few different formatting behaviors.
 We intend to keep rebasing on top of *Black*'s latest changes.

-# Why *Pyink*?
+# Why *Verde*?

 We would love to adopt *Black*, but adopting it overnight is too disruptive to the thousands of developers working in our monorepo.
 We also have other Python tooling that assumes certain formatting, it would be a too big task to update them all at once.
-We decided to maintain a few local patches to *Black* as a medium-term solution, and release them as a separate tool called *Pyink*.
+We decided to maintain a few local patches to *Black* as a medium-term solution, and release them as a separate tool called *Verde*.

-*Pyink* is intended to be an adoption helper, and we wish to remove as many patches as possible in the future.
+*Verde* is intended to be an adoption helper, and we wish to remove as many patches as possible in the future.

 # What are the main differences?

-*   Support only formatting selected line ranges, using the `--pyink-lines=` argument (see [psf/black#830](https://github.com/psf/black/issues/830)).
+*   Support only formatting selected line ranges, using the `--verde-lines=` argument (see [psf/black#830](https://github.com/psf/black/issues/830)).

-*   Support two-space indentation, using the `pyink-indentation` option.
+*   Support two-space indentation, using the `verde-indentation` option.

-*   Support inferring preferred quote style by calculating the majority in a file, using the `pyink-use-majority-quotes` option.
+*   Support inferring preferred quote style by calculating the majority in a file, using the `verde-use-majority-quotes` option.

 *   Do not wrap trailing pragma comments if the line exceeds the length only because of the pragma (see [psf/black#2843](https://github.com/psf/black/issues/2843)).
 Example

     ```python
-    # Pyink:
+    # Verde:
     result = some_other_module._private_function(arg="value")  # pylint: disable=protected-access

     # Black: